nateKlaux/Naviga.Docs/Solicitor Concierge/Stop Saver/Stop_Saver_Tutorial.md

 If the newspaper is Milroy Area Appeal (`NewspaperID = 4`) with a rate between `$0 and $0.12` and scheduled for a 7 Day Delivery(`productID = 400002`), then offer a Sunday Only Delivery (`offerGroupID = 368`) with a segment name of `SaverPlus`.

-Use the following segment as a template, replacing with your information:
+Use the following segment as a template, and replace X with your information:

 `If NewspaperID = {X} and daily rate is between {$x.xx and $x.xx} AND base productID = {X}, offerGroupID = {X} and SegmentName = {SaverPlus}`

 > [!Tip]
 > You can create as many rules as you need to cover any type of scenario.
-The example here is expounds only on the price dimension, but you will probably want to extend your rules to cover many other scenarios.
+The example here expounds only on the price dimension, but you will probably want to extend your rules to cover many other scenarios.

 ### Outcome

 Congratulations!
 You have created your business rules.
 You must create business rules for all other scenarios.
 After you have created your rules, return them to your Naviga Implementation Manager.

-## Part 3 - Setup the offers in Solicitor Concierge
+## Part 3 - Configure the offers in Solicitor Concierge

 ### Goal

-The goal of Part 3 is to setup your offers in the Solictor Concierge.
+The goal of Part 3 is to configure your offers in the Solicitor Concierge.

 ### Add rules to Solicitor Concierge